w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a chart and ask them to provide the alternative using a regular data table.
-Assess how students provide alternatives to charts using regular data tables.
+* Practical &mdash; Give students a chart and ask them to provide an alternative data visualization using a regular data table.
+Assess how students provide alternative data visualizations to charts using regular data tables.
 * Portfolio &mdash; Have students include data tables in the web page they are creating.
-Assess how students designate the role of the cells and how they provide table descriptions where appropriate.
+Assess how students designate the table header and data cells and their scope as well as how they provide table summaries and descriptions where appropriate.

 ## Teaching Resources